 - be as close to one-button operation as possible

-I designed Songbook Pro for myself.
+So I designed this software for myself.
 Along the way, it occurred to me that I may not be the only one using this kind of setup out there.

-UTT Pro will help your small act put on a big show!
+The result is UTT Pro — to help your small act put on a big show!